Message from the Vice President for Academic Programs and Dean

 WHOI’s mission and leadership extend beyond ocean science and engineering, to include training the next generation of oceanographic leaders and to helping foster a science-literate and ocean-aware public.
 These aims meet in WHOI’s Academic Programs Office, with offerings geared toward higher education.

-Our flagship program is the MIT-WHOI Joint Program in Ocean Science and Engineering, which began as a unique partnership between MIT and WHOI in 1968, is today one of the most prestigious programs of its kind in the world.
-The Joint Program currently comprises more than 100 graduate students, most of who earn a Ph.D., and nearly 1,000 alumni, who work around the world in academia, industry, non-governmental organizations, and the U.S. Navy.
+WHOI is accredited and authorized to issue graduate degrees, although we choose to partner with MIT for the Joint Program in Ocean Science and Engineering.
+Today it is one of the most prestigious programs of its kind in the world.
+In 2015, the Joint Program has more than 120 graduate students enrolled, most of whom will earn a Ph.D.
+Since 1968, the program has awarded almost 1000 MS and PhD degrees, including 75 graduate degrees for U.S. Navy officers.
+Our alums work around the world in academia, industry, non-governmental organizations, and the U.S. Navy.

 Post-doctoral training is a crucial next step in a young scientist’s career development, and WHOI has more than 90 post-docs in residence at any time.
 Many WHOI scientists began their careers as post-docs here.
 Post-docs are supported with U.S. and international fellowships and by grants awarded to WHOI scientists, and WHOI also holds an annual competition for internally funded postdoctoral scholars and awards 10 to 12 of these prestigious appointments per year.